proof88/PRooFPS-dd/README.md

 To start as client, simply run the convenient PRooFPS-dd-as-client.bat (Windows) or PRooFPS-dd-as-client.sh (Linux).
 To specify IP-address of the server for the client, change cl_server_ip CVAR in gamedata\profiles\proof88\proof88.cfg.

-You can use command line arguments as well, e.g.:
+Alternatively, you can use command line arguments as well, e.g.:
 ./PRooFPS-dd.exe --net_server=false --cl_server_ip=192.168.1.100

 ### Keyboard, Mouse